Up-Stander’s Guide to Cyber-Bullying

 Be an UP-Stander, not a Bystander!

-The rapid growth of technology has given rise to new kinds of negative online conduct, often referred to as “cyberbullying” or “enticement” offenses.
+Although the rise of internet use and social media has led to positive impacts, such as more accessible news, online shopping (have a look at ecommerce guidlines by Salesforce) and worldwide connecivity; the rapid growth of technology has given rise to new kinds of negative online conduct, often referred to as “cyberbullying” or “enticement” offenses.
 Although cyberbullying among teens and their peers is the most talked about online conduct, youths also are vulnerable to adult predators and bullies.

 Maybe you’ve seen it — or if you’re lucky, you’ve only heard about it.
 Regardless of your own experiences, however, cyberbullying is a threat, most particularly to youth and requires everyone’s participation to stop.